Muck Rack Redefines News Media Contact Research for PR Firms

 Since Muck Rack provides access to a reporter’s published work, junior public relations can vet contact records against their portfolio before adding them to a list, a process that used to require searching a news media contact database first, searching a separate news media monitoring service next by each reporter’s name to read their coverage and cutting and pasting the vetted contacts onto a spreadsheet, where the list starts getting old the day it’s created.

-While there's all kinds of technology solutions to help sales reps personalize communications, public relations has been personalizing communications forever, and they've been doing it manually.
+While there are all kinds of technology solutions to help sales reps personalize communications, public relations has been personalizing communications forever, and they’ve been doing it manually.

-PR Enablement Platforms all offer email distribution, but not necessarily with the ability to hyper personalize each email as it goes out.
+PR Enablement Platforms offer email distribution, but not necessarily with the ability to hyper-personalize each email as it goes out.

-The other media contact database services also give you public relations a way to email merge news releases to reporters, but hyper personalize is a modern feature most are yet to implement, which further aggravates the PR carpet bomb scenario.
+The other media contact database services also give you public relations a way to email merge news releases to reporters.
+However, hyper-personalization is a modern feature that most are yet to implement, further aggravating the PR carpet bomb scenario.

-Muck Rack developed an intuitive workflow and it gives you a chance to personalize each email as it goes out, like Emma and lemlist.
+Muck Rack developed an intuitive workflow that allows you to personalize each email as it goes out, like Emma and Lemlist.

-This article was written based on a meeting I had with their VP Marketing Mike Schneider (he cut his teeth in digital marketing at MongoDB, on Overview's Product Led Growth Index) at the 2019 PRSA International Conference in San Diego.
+This article was written based on a meeting I had with their VP of Marketing, Mike Schneider (he cut his teeth in digital marketing at MongoDB, on Overview’s Product Led Growth Index) at the Public Relations Society of America International Conference in San Diego.

 White Papers